Skip to content

 This shrub is dioecious, which means that the male flowers and female flowers are on different plants.
 Therefore, one of each sex is needed in order to produce fruit.

-IMPORTANT: We do not deliver trees that are 7' and taller!
-(Pick-up at the nursery only).
-Orders placed from now on will be delivered in the spring.
-Please select your preferred delivery week at the bottom of the cart.
+IMPORTANT: We do not deliver trees 7' and taller!
+(Nursery pickup only).
+For best results, orders placed from now on will be delivered in the fall (except for nursery pickup).

 Shopping Cart